Incfile is honored to be named to this year's Entrepreneur magazine's list of the 360

 When you’re forming a Texas S Corporation or C Corporation, you will need to file certain forms and pay certain fees.
 Requirements can come from various bodies including the federal government, the TX Secretary of State and elsewhere.

 Below is a rundown of what you’ll need to do, together with information on the requirements for your Texas corporation.
 Some of these forms you only need to submit once, while others must be filed on a regular basis.

-The Certificate of Formation is the formal document filed with the Texas Secretary of State to create your corporation.
-It provides certain information about your business.
-Once the document is filed with the Secretary of State, it legally creates your business as a corporation in Texas.
-Here’s what’s typically included:
+The Certificate of Formation document is the formal paperwork that you file with the Texas Secretary of State to create your corporation.
+Once the Certificate of Formation document is filed with the TX Secretary of State, your business is legally formed as a Texas corporation.

-Here at Incfile, we automatically create and file your Certificate of Formation/Articles of Incorporation on your behalf when you start your S Corporation or C Corporation with us.
-You only need to file your certificate once.
-There is a fee levied by the Secretary of State of Texas to cover your filing.
+Here at Incfile, we automatically create and file your Certificate of Formation on your behalf when you start your S Corporation or C Corporation with us.

-Various cities in Texas have slightly different rules and fees for permits and licenses.
+Various cities in Texas have slightly different rules and fees for permits and licenses for corporations.
 Check with your local Texas city administration to see what their rules are.
 You will need a separate permit or license for each city your Texas corporation operates in.